Choosing a VSAT Provider

 As a 21 year veteran of satellite communications, I am still amazed that the whole system works as well as it does.

-With all these complexities, the odds are that, at some stage, you are going to need some assistance from your service provider.
+With all these complexities, the odds are that you will, at some stage, need some assistance from your service provider.

 In my opinion, the best services would provide the quickest navigation, straight to technical support, to a person that knows exactly what you are asking about, has access to all your information, and knows exactly what needs to be done to correct the problem, whether it is something they can do themselves, or they know who to escalate it to.